telepresenceio/telepresence.io/docs/v2.4/reference/config.md

 ```
 128974848, 129e6, 129M, 123Mi
 ```

+#### RESTful API server
+The `telepresenceAPI` controls the behavior of Telepresence's RESTful API server that can be queried for additional information about ongoing intercepts.
+T
+When present, and the `port` is set to a valid port number, it's propagated to the auto-installer so that application containers that can be intercepted gets the `TELEPRESENCE_API_PORT` environment set.
+The server can then be queried at `localhost:<TELEPRESENCE_API_PORT>`.
+In addition, the `traffic-agent` and the `user-daemon` on the workstation that performs an intercept, will start the server on that port.
+If the `traffic-manager` is auto-installed, it's webhook agent injector will be configured to add the `TELEPRESENCE_API_PORT` environment to the app container when the `traffic-agent` is injected.
+See [RESTful API server](../restapi) for more info.

 ## Per-Cluster Configuration
 Some configuration is not global to Telepresence and is actually specific to a cluster.
 Thus, we store that config information in your kubeconfig file, so that it is easier to maintain per-cluster configuration.